echen12/IC-Eval-FE/README.md

 - No file uploads are allowed since it's difficult to represent in a user response JSON.

 # Architecture/Design
+- Focused on serving a static JSON file from the Minimal API
+- Didn't create endpoint to send JSON file to.

 ![Local Image](images/design.png)

 ## Steps to Run the Application: